pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ![Screenshot of releases](GithubActions_releases.png)

-## Depending on resouces of your repository with GitBridge
+## Depending on the resouces of your repository with GitBridge

-It happens in some project that we need resources to do some tests.
+It happens in some projects that we need resources to do some tests.
 In the past, it was common to save those resources as a string or a byte array directly in a method of the project.
-This makes can have multiple drawbacks like making the management of the project harder, droping Pharo's performances in code management, no real versionning of those resources…
+This makes can have multiple drawbacks like making the management of the project harder, dropping Pharo's performances in code management, no real versioning of those resources…

 Now that we can store our projects on git, an alternative is possible: Save your resources in your git repository and use file references in Pharo to access them.

 To help with that, the project [GitBridge](https://github.com/jecisc/GitBridge) was created.
-This project helps one to access resources from the git repository and informations from git directly from the Pharo image.
+This project helps one to access resources from the git repository and information from git directly from the Pharo image.

 This project can be added as a dependency of your project with this spec: